 Darren had bet on one of the greatest moments in racing history, when Frankie Dettori won all seven races at Ascot in 1996.
 Dettori overcame astonishing odds of 25,000-1, but no-one was more delighted than Darren, when he saw a return of £549,941 on his bet.

 Fred Craggs scoops a Million

-In 2008, Fred Craggs placed just 50p on an eight-horse accumulator and watched in awe as all eight selections went on to win, leaving him with an astonishing £1 million payout.
-The first win came from ‘Isn’t That Lucky’ (ridden by Richie McGrath), who beat the odds of 10/1.
-Fred’s selections kept winning and finally, ‘A Dream Come True’ sealed the deal by winning at the odds of 2/1 at Wolverhampton under Patrick Hills.
+In 2008, Fred Craggs placed just 50p on an eight-horse accumulator and watched in awe as all eight selections went on to triumph, leaving him with an astonishing £1 million payout.
+The first one came from ‘Isn’t That Lucky’ (ridden by Richie McGrath), who beat the odds of 10/1.
+Fred’s selections kept coming in for him and finally, ‘A Dream Come True’ sealed the deal by taking the spoils at the odds of 2/1 at Wolverhampton under Patrick Hills.

 Heating Engineer brings home £1.45 Million

-Heating engineer Steve Whiteley chose six winners with a £2 stake during the Tote Jackpot – the biggest in the competition’s history.
+Heating engineer Steve Whiteley chose six successful horses with a £2 stake during the Tote Jackpot – the biggest in the competition’s history.
 The final horse to come in was Lupita with odds at 12-1 – a novice that hadn’t won in 26 races.
-Needless to say, Steve Whiteley quickly became an ex-heating engineer who lapped up the success of his huge win.
+Needless to say, Steve Whiteley quickly became an ex-heating engineer who lapped up the success of his huge prize.